boatengfrank/SQL/README.md

-# SQL
+# PORTFOLIO (SQL)
-This contains all SQL codes written for a SQL project
+This contains all SQL codes written for a SQL project.
+A movie rental company that sought to use its existing movie license to launch an online video rental service in order to remain relevant to a market already facing stiff competion.